jareksedy/WebOSClient/README.md

     /// - Returns: The identifier of sent request, or nil if the request couldn't be sent.
     @discardableResult func send(_ target: WebOSTarget, id: String) -> String?

-    /// Sends a JSON-formatted request to the service.
-    /// - Parameter jsonRequest: The JSON-formatted request to be sent. func send(jsonRequest: String)

     /// Sends a key press event to the service using the specified WebOSKeyTarget.
     /// - Parameter key: The target key to be pressed. func sendKey(_ key: WebOSKeyTarget)

-    /// Sends a key press event to the WebOS service using the provided key data.
-    /// - Parameter keyData: The key data to be sent as a key press event. func sendKey(keyData: Data)

-    /// Sends a ping request to the service for maintaining the connection. func sendPing()

     /// Disconnects the WebOS client from the WebOS service. func disconnect()